MoarVM/MoarVM/docs/arg-passing.markdown

   number of arguments along with a set of flags about what is being passed.
 * A contignuous group of MVMRegister, which is a union type.
 This contains the actual arguments being passed.
-The static descriptor that indicates how to process the registers.
+The static descriptor indicates how to process the registers.
 As they are registers, they really are just a chunk of the register space in the caller, thus anything that wants the args for a longer period of time must work to keep them.